Rational Design of Nanoparticle and Molecule-Based Functional Materials

 This IRG addresses two critical issues.
 The first deals with discovering the fundamental aspects responsible for self-organizing array assembly including creation of single and multi-component systems, functional molecular linkers and assembly dynamics.
 Building upon results obtained in those studies, we will then seek to create new functional nanomaterials.

-We have assembled the expertise to implement our vision of developing a systems approach to nanoscale materials assembly.
-This includes nanoparticle synthesis and characterization (Guyot-Sionnest, Lin, Talapin), molecular synthesis (Hopkins, Yu), UHV and electro-chemical STM/AFM (Sibener), ultrafast spectroscopy (Scherer), nanostructure assembly (Darling, Jaeger), soft- and quantum- materials theory (Greeley, Rice and Witten), and X-ray structure and dynamics (Isaacs).
+We have assembled the expertise to implement our vision for nanoscale materials assembly.
+This includes nanomaterials synthesis and characterization (Guyot-Sionnest, Irvine, Shevchenko, Talapin, Tian), molecular synthesis (Hopkins, Yu), UHV and electro-chemical STM/AFM (Sibener), ultrafast spectroscopy (Engel), nanostructure assembly (Irvine, Jaeger), and theory (Witten).

 This IRG plans to develop the tools to create a new class of materials.
 The shear abundance of different, currently-available, nanometer-scale building blocks, each with distinctive properties, portends a revolution in the design of new materials with specialized functions.
 However, in order to harness this potential, we must learn to assemble these entities controllably into two- and three-dimensional materials.
 We have already shown that an astonishing variety of structures can be assembled.
 Yet, the principles by which these systems form are unknown and clearly go far beyond the simple ideas of space-filling packing.
 The critical goals outlined above include understanding the fundamental aspects of nano-particle self-organization and the systematic tuning of array properties.
 Our ambitious, interdisciplinary research program seeks to create a unified approach to nanoscale-materials assembly that would produce paradigms for a new generation of functional materials with real-world applications.